-13. If your complaint is about a member of staff it will be shared with them by their line manager where possible, before responding (although this will not prevent us responding to you quickly, for example where it is clear that an apology is warranted).
+13. If your complaint relates to the actions of a staff member, a summary of the complaint will be shared with them and their line manager.
+Exceptionally, it may be appropriate to respond quickly to you, for example where it is clear that an apology is warranted.